Who We Are

 Our vision was animals who weren’t pumped full of antibiotics and other things we don’t even want to imagine.
 We wanted free-range and grass fed.
 This burgeoning philosophy led to us adopting the principles cultivated by Dr. Mary Temple Grandin, a scientist and animal behaviorist who is a champion for the humane treatment of livestock.
 She believes that by treating the animals properly and keeping them calm and raising them in a serene and beautiful environment, the quality of the meat is elevated into something truly special.

-Our search for high-quality, highly ethical farms led us to such premier brands as Imperial Wagyu, Diamond Ranch, Piedmontese, and Dakota.
+Our search for high-quality, highly ethical farms led us to such premier brands as Creekstone Farms, Imperial Wagyu, Niman Ranch, Piedmontese, and Demkota.
 When we visit these farms, all our eye can see is land that is lush and green and grounds filled with pristine beauty.
 There is not one brand on our shelf that we wouldn’t look at their farms and say, “We’d take a vacation here.”

 Believe it when we say, all that beauty makes for a beautifully different product.